SuperrWu/Deep-Learning/Squence-Model/Transformer: Attention Is All You Need.md

 Each layer has two sub-layers:
 1. multi-head self-attention mechanism
-2. a simple, position-wise fully connected feed-forward network
+2. a simple, position-wise fully connected feed-forward network (later)
 3. a residual connection after each layer.
 That is, the output of each sub-layer is LayerNorm(x + Sublayer(x))

 ![image](https://user-images.githubusercontent.com/94330800/144351621-5bed7f19-d370-40cb-885e-f096467ecb6a.png)